Britannia Creek Wood Distillation Plant

 The Britannia Creek wood distillation plant was the only commercial undertaking of its type in Australia.
-It formed part of the Cumming, Smith and Company and operated about 80 km east of Melbourne in the foothills of the Yarra Ranges between 1907 and 1924.
+It formed part of the Cuming, Smith and Company and operated about 80 km east of Melbourne in the foothills of the Yarra Ranges between 1907 and 1924.

 Background

 The plant grew out of turbulent times in the late 1880s when the State of Victoria and its capital Melbourne was experiencing an unprecedented land boom.
 Pastoral development, particularly in western Victoria created a big demand for fertilizers and various other chemicals which at the time were all imported.

 Later during the 1890s, Australia suffered a major economic depression which multiplied the costs of imported chemicals and bulky fertilizers.
 Rationalising of Victoria's fledgling fertilizer industry followed with many company closures and some amalgamations.

-Cumming, Smith and Co survived and seized the opportunity to investigate producing chemicals using wood waste left behind after forest harvesting.
+Cuming, Smith and Co survived and seized the opportunity to investigate producing chemicals using wood waste left behind after forest harvesting.

 Building on experimental plants in England and Germany the company built a large wood distillation plant at Britannia Creek near Wesburn.

 The site was chosen at Britannia Creek after consultation with the State Forest Department, later the Forests Commission Victoria.